porrey/Virtual-ZPL-Printer/README.md

 ## History
 ###### Version 3.2.1 Updates:
 1. Fixed Issue #51 - Humanizer library caused a crash on unsupported languages.
-Add exception handling and fallback formatting when language is not supported.
+Added exception handling and fallback formatting when language is not supported.
 Also added all currently supported languages.
 2. Updated button icons.

 ###### Version 3.2.0 Updates: